-The remarkable ability of the Burbank Spineless Cactus to thrive with very little moisture is one which makes millions of acres of heretofore unprofitable land available for the production of enormous crops of cactus forage.
+The remarkable ability of the Burbank Cactus to thrive with very little moisture is one which makes millions of acres of heretofore unprofitable land available for the production of very profitable crops of cactus forage.
 On these lands alfalfa and hay could not produce a crop.

 The value of land is fixed by its productivity.
 This means, in other words, that the result obtained in the supporting or feeding of livestock from a given acre of land establishes the value of that acre.
-The Burbank Spineless Cactus, growing under favorable conditions, will produce enough forage without irrigation to support the year around from two to four cows per acre, a record unequalled by any other forage crop.
+The Burbank Forage Cactus, growing under favorable conditions, will produce enough forage per acre without irrigation to support the year around more livestock than any other forage generally grown, including alfalfa.

 As the surrounding conditions become more favorable, the productivity of the cactus is increased.
 In other words, cactus is a crop that is adapted to both cheap land and high-priced land.
-The better the soil and general conditions, the greater the yield.
+The better the soil and general conditions, the greater the vield

-It has many advantages over other crops, the chief one being that it is a green succulent forage for livestock.
-THE YEAR ROUND.
+It has many advantages over other crops, the chief one being that it is a green succulent forage for livestock THE YEAR ROUND.
+In other words, it is a natural silage, as it can be gathered in the green state at any season of the year.
 It does not have to be harvested at any particular season, and if immediate use is not contemplated, the cactus will continue to grow if left in the field.
 There is no need of harvesting and storing as would be the case with any other forage crop.

 Spineless Cactus is something which is new, and on account of this there are very few who have had extended experience in handling or caring for the cactus, therefore it is inadvisable to accept the advice of those pretending to be informed, but whose knowledge is limited.
-Those who plant cactus are urged to read carefully the instructions covering the culture and the handling of the cactus as set forth in this book, which have been prepared under the general direction of Mr. Burbank, who is the creator and only recognized authority on the Burbank Spineless Cac-Cactus is not like any other plant, therefore it cannot be handled like the average plant or as the judgment might dictate.
+Those who plant cactus are urged to read carefully the instructions covering the culture and the handling of the cactus as set forth in this book, which have been prepared under the general direction of Mr. Burbank, who is the creator and only recognized authority on the Burbank Forage Cactus.
+Cactus is not like any other plant, therefore it cannot be handled like the average plant or as the judgment might dictate.
 The care and culture of cactus, while very different from the ordinary plants, yet is so simple that one following directions should have little difficulty in obtaining satisfactory results.